John McClane: Catchphrase

 Throughout the films, McClane is known for his catchphrase, "Yippee-ki-yay, motherfucker".
 He frequently says it to taunt his adversaries, or in the moments before killing them.

 McClane adopts the phrase in the first film, Die Hard, when villain Hans Gruber calls him a cowboy and asks if he thinks he stands a chance.
 McClane replies, "Yippee-ki-yay, motherfucker".
 At the end of the film, before his death at the hands of McClane, Gruber echoes the phrase before McClane overpowers him.

 At the end of Die Hard 2, he delivers it before lighting a trail of fuel to destroy the enemy airplane.

 At the end of Die Hard with a Vengeance, he says it in a low voice after shooting down the enemy helicopter.

 In the fourth film, Live Free or Die Hard, McClane is held captive by cyber-terrorist Thomas Gabriel.
 Gabriel taunts him, claiming that McClane's tombstone will read "always in the wrong place at the wrong time".
 McClane replies, "How about 'yippee-ki-yay, motherfucker'?" as he shoots himself through the shoulder in order to kill Gabriel.
 The last two syllables are drowned out by the gunshot in the theatrical version.
 In the "unrated version," the line is altered to remain intact.

 In the fifth film, A Good Day to Die Hard, McClane says the catchphrase before driving a truck out of an airborne helicopter in the final confrontation in Chernobyl.
 The film title references the catchphrase's reputed meaning, a Native American war-cry meaning "This is a good day to die!"

 Reception

 Empire ranked him number 12 on their list of the 100 Greatest Movie Characters of All Time in 2008 and number 7 in 2015.
 In a survey by MTV, "accomplished" filmmakers, actors and fans voted on the "Greatest Movie Badass of All Time".
 McClane came in third, behind only Ellen Ripley and Dirty Harry.
 In April 2009, Entertainment Weekly ranked John McClane sixth in list of the top twenty "All-Time Coolest Heroes in Pop Culture", describing "Bruce Willis' wisecracking, terrorist-foiling New York cop" character as "the anti-Bond".
 The magazine called the characters portrayed by Keanu Reeves in Speed, Wesley Snipes in Passenger 57, and Jean-Claude Van Damme in Sudden Death as "copycat descendants" of John McClane.

 Bruce Willis was called "an excellent casting choice as a sardonic action hero."
+Film critic Nick Schager wrote: "During its subsequent four installments, the Die Hard franchise has charted for its protagonist a one-way course toward preposterousness, transforming him from an average Joe (or reluctant "cowboy") to an invincible smart aleck who'd be perfectly at home in a Looney Tunes cartoon.
+That about-face has bastardized one of action cinema's most enduring icons."